AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 - Whether a benchmark is natively parallel or sequential.
 - Parallel versions are also run single threaded (with -N1) and sequential versions are also run with (-N4) so we get the parallel GC.
 - Parallel versions with -N1 will tend to be slower than natively sequential versions due to overheads for supporting parallelism.

+Speedup

+- Runtime of reference / runtime of benchmark.
+- Measures how much faster a benchmark is relative to the reference.

+Relative Efficiency.

+- Speedup / number of threads.
+- Indicates the communication overhead involved with running something in parallel.
+- Can be \> 1 if the parallel version running with a single thread is faster than the sequential reference version.

 Status